Trenton’s Trusted Foundation, Crawl Space & Basement Service

 Basement Sump Pump

-When installing a sump pump system in your home, you no longer have to worry about your basement flooding and causing severe damage to your belongings.
-When water trickles into your basement, it will flow into the interior drainage system and then down to the sump pit where a float switch is triggered by the water reaching a certain level.
-Afterwards, it drains away from your home through a discharge line, keeping your home dry.
+Basement sump pump installation eliminates the worry of basement flooding and water damage.
+Water infiltration is channeled to the interior drainage system and down to the sump pit where the float switch is triggered.
+This water drains away from your home through a discharge line, keeping your New Jersey home safe and dry.

 Crawl Space Repair